Tarrency/viewerjs-webcomponent/README.md

 ### Usage
 > [!IMPORTANT]
-> Viewerjs-webcomponent is used differently in frames and html.
+> Viewerjs-webcomponent is used differently in frameworks and HTML.
-- If you are using Vue or React, please copy the webcomponent files in examples/vue-demo/webcomponent or examples/react-demo/webcomponent.
+- If you are using Vue or React, please copy the webcomponent files in `examples/vue-demo/webcomponent` or `examples/react-demo/webcomponent`.
 They are the same.
-- If you are using HTML, please copy the webcomponent files in src/webcomponent.
+- If you are using HTML, please copy the webcomponent files in `src/webcomponent`.
 It is a simple webcomponent demo used only in HTML.

-#### manual
+#### Manual
 1. Invoke the webcomponent files.

     ```text